A Treatise Concerning the Principles of Human Knowledge: Ideas, or unthinking things

 It is an error to think that objects of sense, or real things, exist in two ways: in the mind and not in the mind (apart from the mind).
-Scepticism results because we can't know if the perceived objects are like the unperceived objects.
+Scepticism results because we cannot know if the perceived objects are like the unperceived objects.

 Sensed ideas are real, existing things.
 They cannot exist without a perceiving mind.
 They cannot resemble anything that exists apart from a mind.
 This is because the existence of a sensation or idea consists in being perceived, and an idea cannot be like anything that is not an idea.
 If things originate or persist when I do not perceive them, it is because another mind perceives them.

 Sceptics, fatalists, idolators, and atheists believe that matter exists unperceived.

 Another source of errors is the attempt to think about abstract ideas.
 Particular ideas are known as being real.
 Abstractions, made by subtracting all particularity from ideas, lead to errors and difficulties.